-Wisconsin Governor Delays Primary Election With Executive Order
+Wisconsin Supreme Court Blocks Governor’s Move to Delay Primary Election

 The state and national Democratic parties, along with a host of other liberal and voter advocacy groups, filed federal lawsuits seeking a delay in the election and other changes.
 A federal court judge just last week handed Democrats a partial win, allowing for absentee ballots to be counted through April 13, delaying the reporting of election results until then.
 But the judge, and later a federal appeals court, declined to postpone the election.

-Republicans have appealed to the U.S. Supreme Court, asking that it not allow absentee ballots to be counted beyond Tuesday.
+Republicans appealed to the U.S. Supreme Court, asking that it not allow absentee ballots to be counted beyond Tuesday.
 They argue that partial results could be leaked.
 The court was considering whether to take action.

 As of Monday morning, a record-high 1.2 million absentee ballots had been requested, but about 500,000 had yet to be returned.
 Many voters who requested ballots said they had not yet received them, including Democratic Assembly Minority Leader Gordon Hintz.